SynixeTactical/Documents/certs/grenades.md

 6. What is the kill/casualty radius for the M67 fragmentation grenade?

 ## Practical Exam

-1. The trainee is able to throw a fragmentation grenade using ACE Grenades.
+1. The trainee is able to throw a fragmentation grenade using ACE Throwing.

-2. The trainee is able to throw a smoke grenade to cover a medic using ACE Grenades.
+2. The trainee is able to throw a smoke grenade to cover a medic using ACE Throwing.